-FSH-LH-Prolactin is done to fertility issues in males and female.
+Prolactin testosterone test is done to fertility issues in males and female.
 It may be done to diagnose menstrual irregularities and dysfunctions.
 In women having difficulties conceiving, it is done to diagnose the cause for infertility.
 Altered LH/FSH ratio may point towards PCOS.
 In lactating mothers the prolactin levels are assessed to diagnose problems in milk secretion.
 It is done in males to diagnose reasons for infertility, low sperm count or testicular issues.
 In children it may be done to diagnose early or delayed puberty based on the levels.

-It measures the levels of FSH, LH, Prolactin and Testosterone hormones in the blood.
+Prolactin testosterone test measures the levels of FSH, LH, Prolactin and Testosterone hormones in the blood.

-The blood sample is taken from a vein in your arm, using a small needle.
+During prolactin testosterone test blood sample is taken from a vein in your arm, using a small needle.
 After the needle is inserted, a small amount of blood will be collected into a test tube or vial.
 You may feel a little sting when the needle goes in or out.
 This usually takes less than five minutes.
 In new-borns the blood is taken from the skin behind the heel.

 FSH-LH-Prolactin needs to be present in certain levels at specific time of the menstrual cycle for successful conception.
 Abnormal levels in any of these may lead to PCOS and infertility issues.
 High FSH-LH levels in women may mean primary ovarian insufficiency, Turners syndrome, ovarian malignancies, or early onset of menopause.
 High LH/ FSH ratio is seen in polycystic ovarian syndrome (PCOS).

 In men, high FSH-LH may indicate testicular issues, Klinefelter syndrome or low sperm count.
 All these may indicate infertility in men.

 In children, high levels before puberty, signify early onset puberty.